 These states don’t punish sellers who overlook a property’s defects before selling that property.
 Buyers must contend with these defects without the ability to hold the original seller accountable for giving incomplete information.

-That said, “buyer beware” only happens once a seller concludes a sale in any of the aforementioned states.
+That said, “buyer beware” only happens once a seller concludes a sale in any of the states mentioned above.

 If a buyer brings in an expert before closing and discovers damage not listed on a property disclosure statement, that buyer can negotiate the price.